home-assistant/home-assistant.io/source/_integrations/daikin.markdown

 - Some models only report outside temperature when they are turned on.
 - Some models does not have humidity sensor.
-- Some models does not report the power consumption.
+- Some models does not report the power/energy consumption.
 - Some models does not report the compressor frequency.

 </div>